kerinin/daggregator/README.md

 # Daggregator: Aggregation for Directed Acyclic Graphs

-Daggregator is a free-standing service for analyzing large sets of connected data over a REST API.
+Daggregator is a free-standing server for analyzing large sets of connected data over a REST API.
 Daggregator provides a set of aggregation functions (sum and count currently) for arbitrary key/value pairs.

-To use daggregator, simply tell it what objects you want to investigate and how they're connected; each object can include any number of named numeric values and any number of connections to other targets.
+To use daggregator, simply tell it what objects you want to investigate and how they're connected; each object can include any number of named numeric values and any number of connections to other targets (so long as those connections don't create a loop).

-Once you've defined the objects (nodes) in your graph aggregate data can be queried for any node, for example the sum of the key `foo` for any connected nodes.
+Once you've defined the objects (nodes) in your graph aggregate data can be queried for any node, for example the sum of the key `foo` for any upstream nodes.

 ## Concepts

 Daggregator uses two objects, `node` and `flow`.
-Nodes represent arbitrary sets of data and aggregated data.
+Nodes represent arbitrary sets of data.
 The data in nodes is aggregated on other nodes by defining flows between them.
 Each node stores a set of key/value pairs; values must be numeric.

 Flows are defined between a source and target node.
-Flows are created by defining a target node for a given source node.
 Data defined on 'upstream' nodes is aggregated on 'downstream' nodes ('upstream' refers to source nodes)